namanpunn/BTRACK/README.md

 ## 🌐 Tracking System: A9G GSM GPS + ESP32 + Adafruit API

-A cutting-edge bus tracking system that combines hardware and cloud services for real-time monitoring and offline tracking to avoid any problem caused due to fluctuation of internet:
+A bus tracking system that combines hardware and cloud services for real-time monitoring and offline tracking to avoid any problem caused due to fluctuation of internet:

 ### Hardware Components: